realworldocaml/book/en/compiler-output-formats.md

 The `add_and_print` definition has been indented as if it were part of the first `concat_and_print` definition, and the errant semicolon is now much easier to spot.
-If we remove that semicolon, then the result is exactly what we expect.
+We just need to remove that semicolon and re-run `ocp-indent` to verify that the syntax is correct.

 ```console
 $ ocp-indent follow_on_function_fixed.ml